PeterBid/Esperanto/README.md

 This was used alongside another filter, a `select` form attached to an `handleChange` event listener which updated the teachers filtered from the array in accordance to the `pricePerHour` value.

-Placing both of these filters before the `map` allowed both filters to be applied to the teachers the mapped in the return.
+Placing both of these filters before the `map` allowed both filters to be applied to the teachers mapped in the return.

 ![Screen Shot 2022-03-29 at 20 45 15](https://user-images.githubusercontent.com/91087641/160694905-fbdff330-aa2f-4f20-ab4d-2b15805c3152.png)